Rbatistab/doppelkopf-rs/README.md

 ## The game

-Doppelkopf is a popular card game in Germany, family of the "trick-tacking" games based on strategy, teamwork, and tactical decision-making.
+Doppelkopf is a popular card game in Germany, family of the "trick-tacking" games, based on strategy, teamwork, and tactical decision-making.
 And since it's German it won't be complicated to understand.

 ### Rules